Abstract

 Statistical analysis

 Data were analysed with circular statistics with the statistics package Oriana Version 4 (Kovach Computing Services).
 Each ant had a slightly different inbound heading due to their stereotypical route along the foraging corridor and we corrected this variance by designating the initial headings (pre-filter) as 0° for calculating shift magnitudes under the filter.
-To assess shift magnitude between −45° and +45° foragers within conditions, we calculated the mirror of shift in each −45° condition, allowing shift magnitude comparisons within each condition.
-As −45° and +45° shifts were not significantly different in any condition (Watson–Williams F-tests), they were combined for between condition comparisons.
+To assess shift magnitude between −45° and +45° foragers within conditions, we calculated the mirror of the shifts in each −45° condition, allowing shift magnitude comparisons between conditions within each test.
+Mirroring the −45° conditions was calculated by mirroring each individual forager’s shift across the 0° to 180° plane.
+This mirrored data set was then compared to the corresponding unaltered +45 condition.
+As mirrored −45° shifts were not significantly different from +45° shifts in any condition (Watson–Williams F-tests), they were combined for between condition comparisons.
 Within-individual comparisons (Initial Orientation vs. Filter Exit and Filter Exit vs. Reorientation) were analysed using Moore’s Paired Tests.
 Across-condition shift magnitudes were analysed using Watson–Williams F-tests.
 In the lunar phase comparisons where full, quarter and crescent shift magnitudes, as well as Waning and Waxing phases were compared, Holm-Bonferroni corrections were applied to the p-value to account for multiple comparisons.

 Results